happyhorseshoe/QA_Class_TestCaseTarget/TestPlanTarget.md

 Expected Result: Pop-up should contain a list of stores that have the item in stock within a 25 mile radius of the user.

 Actual Result: The pop-up displayed but instead of showing stores that had the item in stock, it showed a list of the nearest stores with the item out of stock.
+Please see PickUp9ERROR.png for image.

 <br>